 Length of each side of hexagon, AB =BC = CD = DE = EF = FA = 10 cm.

-Q.3) Charges 2 µC and -2 µC at a point A and B, respectively are 6 cm apart.
+Q 2.3) Two charges 2 µC and -2 µC are placed at points A and B, 6 cm apart.

-(1) Obtain an equipotential surface of the system.
+(1) Identify the equipotential surface of the system.

 (2) At every point on this surface the direction of the electric field is normal to the plane in the direction of AB.

-Q.4) A conductor is in the shape of a sphere with radius 12 cm having charge 1.6 x 10-7C uniformly distributed over its surface.
-What will be the electric field ?
+Q 2.4) A spherical conductor of radius 12 cm has a charge of 1.6 x 10-7C distributed uniformly on its surface.
+What is the electric field

 Radius of spherical conductor, r = 12cm = 0.12m